functino/wunderland/README.md

 Todo
 ========
 Better documentation, better code...
 This is very much just a tool that I refactored out of one of my iPhone/phonegap apps.

+Add Gemfile for sass
+add .sasscache to gitignore